cadeyrn/bookmarks-organizer/README.md

 Bookmarks Organizer does not work without the following permissions:

-##### access your data for all sites

-The add-on checks the bookmarks by sending a request to the appropriate URLs.
-This cannot work without the permission to access these sites.

 ##### read and modify bookmarks

 You installed Bookmarks Organizer for checking and modifying broken bookmarks so it should be clear why the permission